-JPEG image is displayed.
+When you select the RAW+JPEG image, the JPEG image is displayed as a single image.
 When you select the RAW image, the JPEG image for the thumbnail display is shown.
-When you select the RAW+JPEG image, the JPEG image is shown.
+When you select the JPEG image, it is displayed as a single image as in the Preview mode.